mivano/mindbyte.nl/_posts/2018-04-02-retrieve-an-oauth-token-from-azure-ad-using-runscope.md

   - security
 header:
   image: /images/runscopeteststep.png
+excerpt: >-
+  Runscope is a great online tool to validate and test API endpoints.
+For a recent project, we are using it to mimic traffic from an external system that is supposed to submit XML files to our application.
+The application, however, requires an authorization token with a valid JWT to authenticate and authorize the caller.
+As there is a lifetime on those tokens, we need to retrieve a new one each time we start a test.
+Luckily that is not too difficult in Runscope.
 ---
 [Runscope](http://www.runscope.com) is a great online tool to validate and test API endpoints.
 For a recent project, we are using it to mimic traffic from an external system that is supposed to submit XML files to our application.